-The junior from Bridgewater, N.J., has already amassed eight points this season and has doubled his goal output from a year ago.
+The junior from Bridgewater, N.J., has already amassed 12 points (four goals, four assists) this season, more than doubling his goal output from a year ago.

-Maryland has scored 17 goals through its first six matches.
+Maryland has scored 21 goals through its first nine matches.

-That number is the highest total since 2005, when the squad scored 19 through its first six games.
-The Terps went on to win their first national championship since 1968 that season.
+That number is the highest total since 2004, when the squad scored 33 through its first nine games.
+The Terps landed in the national semifinals that season.

 DISHIN' IT OUT

 Maryland boasts two of the top assist men in the country as Matt Kassel and Doug Rodkey have teamed up for seven this season.

 Kassel leads the Terps with four assists, including one against George Mason Tuesday.
 Rodkey, a sixth-year senior, has 14 in his career and is looking to top his single-season high of nine as a member of the 2008 national championship squad.

 Casey Townsend and Jason Herrick are in the middle of their third season working together up-top for the Terps.

 The pair has combined for six of Maryland's 21 goals this season.
 Both have also registered two-goal game performances in 2010 - Townsend against Northeastern and Herrick against NC State.